CirclesUBI/circles-api/API.md

 **Verification steps:**

 1. Check if the `signature` can be verified successfully.
-2. Check that an email is given when the entry has to be created, and reuse the email is not provided.
-3. Check if the `username` is taken by another user.
+2. Check if the `username` is taken by another user.
-4. Check if `address` is owner of the given Safe.
+3. Check if `address` is owner of the given Safe.

 **Errors:**